-But those of you asking if it’s cool to start with your three year old, I’d recommend not.
+But those of you asking if it’s cool to start with your three year old, don’t do it.
 It’s MUCH too mature for them, and they won’t appreciate or enjoy the magic at all.

 It’s all personal preference, but wait until they’re able to have a handle on a large number of characters and a complex story line.

 When did you start reading books without pictures?

 We still read LOTS of books with pictures.
 My 10 and 7 year olds still love picture books, and we get tons at the library every time we go.
 I’m not in a rush to get rid of them.

 I think it’s great to have a mix of picture books and novels without pictures that you read together.